The structural system may be composed of three basic types of structures.

 1.Load bearing structure:

-In this type of construction, the weight of the structure is transferred to the walls in the form of roofs, floors supported directly on the walls.
+In a load-bearing structure, the weight of the structure is transferred to the walls in the form of roofs, floors supported directly on the walls.

-The walls transfer the load to the underlying soil through wall footing.
+The walls transfer the load to the underlying soil through wall footing suitable and economical for two to four storey.

-As the number of floors increases, the wall thickness also decreases the carpet area due to its load-bearing function.
+As the number of floors increases, the wall thickness also reduces the carpet area due to its load-bearing function.

-As wall footings are rested directly on the hard strata, this type of construction is adopted where hard strata are available at shallow depths.
+The wall footings are built directly on hardened levels, while this structure is adopted where hard strata are available at shallow depths.

 These days only temporary or less important structures are constructed in load-bearing.